wangyu09/exkaldi/README.md

 In [exkaldi/tutorials](tutorials) directory, we prepared a simple tutorial to show how to use ExKaldi APIs to build a ASR system from the scratch.
 The data is from librispeech train_100_clean dataset.
 This tutorial includes:
-1. Extract and process feature.
+1. Extract and process MFCC feature.
 2. Train and querying a N-grams language model.
 3. Train monophone GMM-HMM, build decision tree, triphone GMM-HMM.
 4. Train a DNN acoustic model with tensorflow.